cliffeby/DuckpinV001/README.md

     -	Pin locations
     -	Reset arm and deadwood motion detection locations
     -	Ball monitoring
-  o	I used Paint and Excel to create crops.
+  o	I used Paint and Excel to create crop ranges.
 Framerate and resolution are linked by the piCamera module.
 Crop ranges are the pixel locations in format [x1,y1,x2,y2] where x and y are integers.
 If you change framerate or resolution, your crop ranges will need to reflect the new pixel dimensions.
 Using an image at the desired resolution, I used the pixel location in Paint and entered it into an Excel spreadsheet that created my Python crop string.
 A big time saver when you move the camera and want to try different resolutions.
 -	Imports
  o	IoT credentials: Keep access credentials out of the repo o	Import modules for